Birthday in a Box Donation Drive

 Donations can be left in the donation station in the hall by Sybil's Office.

 The "Blankets Plus Program" works in conjunction with Church World Service to provide blankets to those in need throughout the world via our annual Blankets + donation drive.
 For only $5 you can buy a simple blanket that will be provided to someone in need.
 Church World Service distributes these blankets in the aftermath of natural disasters or in cases of large populations of transitory people wherever they may be.
 The blankets are available for sale in the first few weeks of advent each year.

 For more information please contact Jane H.

-For further information please contact Dorothy D. at
+For further information please contact Dorothy D. or the Church Office.

 Caring Cards Ministry